 Vue is considered much lighter and faster.
 Even with the addition of Vuex, it takes up less due to the large number of components Angular has as standard.
 Vue 2 project with Vuex + Vue Router included (~30KB gzipped) vs. AOT-compiled application generated by angular-cli (~65KB gzipped).
 Nevertheless, both frameworks have been greatly reduced in size over time, and the difference isn’t that big today.

 Structure and Flexibility

 Vue uses a virtual DOM.
 With its help, the virtual DOM framework sorts the default configuration optimized for performance.
-Whenever the application data changes, it renders a virtual DOM instead of user interfaces.
-The result is faster application loading times and much more efficient updating of views with help of virtual DOM.
+Whenever the application data changes, it renders a virtual DOM instead of a user interface.
+The result is faster application loading times and much more efficient updating of views with the help of virtual DOM.

 On the contrary, Angular.js doesn’t use Virtual DOMs, unlike other frameworks.
 Instead, it uses watchers to keep track of the old data values and updates only those parts of the original DOM whose values have changed.

-So which one should you choose in 2022 – Vue or Angular?
+So, which one should you choose for front-end development in 2023 – Vue or Angular?

 In fact, these are very different libraries addressed to different development groups and web applications created with them.
 Certainly, both have their pros and cons.
-Vue will be a better solution for people with less experience, who want to build slightly smaller applications.
-In addition, it has only the third version with a separate repository, so it requires less knowledge in the case of working with older projects.
+Vue will be a better solution for people with less experience who want to build slightly smaller applications.
+In addition, it has only the third version with a separate repository, so it requires less knowledge when working with older projects.
 On the other hand, Angular is used for creating large applications, and along with its huge library, it requires more care in keeping up with news and updates.
 So choose the right one.